 What you'll need

 Like many curries, the key to a good chana masala lies in the spices you put in.
-This recipe uses:
+Here's the full run-down of what you'll need for this recipe:

 How to make vegan chana masala